-MIAMI – Today in Aviation, the launch of the Boeing 777-300 aircraft took place in 1995 when the company announced the type at the Paris Air Show.
+DALLAS – Today in Aviation, the launch of the Boeing 777-300 aircraft took place in 1995 after the company had announced the type at the Paris Air Show.

-The triple seven 300 series had to wait two more years to take to the skies and prove to be larger in range and passenger capacity than its predecessor, the Boeing 777-200, with its almost 1000 nautical miles and 50 more seats.
+The triple seven 300 series had to wait two more years to enter service.
+With its almost 1,000 nautical-mile range and 50 more seats, it was larger in range and passenger capacity than its predecessor, the Boeing 777-200.

 The Boeing 777 Program

 Having been in the manufacturing market since the 1970s, the Boeing company realized nearly two decades later that the airline planning requirements had changed to become more specific.
 As a result, by 1986, Boeing had proposed its 767-X aircraft with a longer fuselage and larger wings.

 However, the market demanded a wider fuselage alongside flexible interior configurations, with variations in range capability and lower operating costs.
 Consequently, Boeing decided to develop a new aircraft design with a twin-engine configuration, taking advantage of its prior success and reduced-cost benefits.

 This was the bedrock for the launch of the Boeing 777 program at the beginning of the 90s.
 For the next three decades, the series 200, 300, and 777F and their variations have flown all over the world and continue in production with its latest iteration, the Boeing 777X.